dp28/dp28.github.io/src/posts/graphql_vs_ddd.md

 term, where do they support each other and what is likely to cause friction between them?

-To compare the two, let's briefly have a look at each in turn.
+Before comparing them, let's briefly have a look at each in turn.

 ## GraphQL